 Sticking out Like Sore Thumbs

-Again, it was one of those long drive days, but our first stop was already worth being sandwiched in a bus that thankfully had air con when the breeze outside failed to do its job of supplying coolness.
+Our day trip from Perth again was one of those long drive days.
+However, our first stop was already worth being sandwiched in a bus that thankfully had air con when the breeze outside failed to do its job of supplying coolness.
 We reached Kalmura National Park and after reading up on the riddle that are the Pinnacles, got to see them with our own eyes.

 Poking out like fried chicken nuggets in the yellow sand, the pinnacles were everywhere.
 Dominating the scene, claiming the desert.
 For the moment at least, because it is believed that over time the sand dunes have been shifting so that the pinnacles were covered from time to time, which is why their detection was not immediate when the first settlers arrived.
 And they might be covered up in the future as well.